dentarg/auth0-blog/_posts/2018-03-21-troubleshooting-webtasks-using-the-cli.markdown

 ![Terminal Serve Execution](https://cdn.auth0.com/website/blog/extend/troubleshooting-webtasks/terminal-serve-first-execution.png)

 We can now see the logged messages from the webtask directly in our console.
-Note that the Webtasks backend messages are not there, we are running locally.
+Note that the Webtasks platform messages are not there, we are running locally.
 Also, we are calling the `call-log` webtask and do not see the logs messages coming from it.
 When serving locally, we are completely isolated.

 It is also worth pointing out that the local serve method does not support live reload when our task.js code is updated.
 As with the log stream, we can hit `CTRL-C` to stop the hosted task.

-The serve functionality of the WT CLI gives you access to all of the Webtask functionality including meta and secret values as well as local storage simulation.
-For detailed instructions, see the [Webtask Workshop](https://github.com/auth0/webtask-workshop).

 # Summary

+It was a long road, but we have now covered the ways to troubleshoot webtasks from a quick log logging in the editor all the way to full IDE like debugger support.

-In this post, we have covered various techniques available via the WT CLI to troubleshoot failures.
-These techniques work with all of the products using the Webtasks technology.
+These techniques work with all of the products using the Webtasks platform.
 Feel free to bookmark this post and reference it when you are working on your next project.

-In the next post, we will cover using the Webtask CLI, Devtool and Visual Studio Code to get a full IDE debugging experience.